girdeux31/easyPhysi/README.md

 Problem: B1.b 2019 junio

 Statement: A point mass A, MA = 3 kg, is located on the xy-plane, at the origin of coordinates.
-If a point mass B, MB = 5 kg, is placed at point (2, -2) m, determine:

-b) The work required to move mass B from point (2, -2) m to point (2, 0) m due to the gravitational field created by mass A.
+If a point mass B, MB = 5 kg, is placed at point (2, -2) m, determine the work required to move mass B from point (2, -2) m to point (2, 0) m due to the gravitational field created by mass A.

 ```
 pa = (0, 0)